What is an ultrasound scan of your veins?

 What is consent?

+Before your test is performed, you must give your consent or permission.
 Consent is the process by which you give permission to healthcare professionals to provide your care and treatment.
 It may be implied (offering your arm for a blood pressure reading) or formal (signing a formal consent form for an operation).
 In either case your consent must be given voluntarily, and you must have all the information you need to make a decision.
-Before your test is performed, you must give your consent.
 If you feel you do not have enough information or do not understand the procedure, please ask.

 How is an ultrasound scan of your veins performed?

 A clinical vascular scientist (who might be male or female) will perform and interpret your ultrasound scan.
-You will be asked to remove your shoes, socks and trousers or skirt.
+The scan will be performed from the wrist to the neck, so you may be asked to remove your top so that the scientist can scan the area of interest.
 The lights will be dimmed to allow the best images to be obtained.

 What happens next?